adamant-antithesis/todo_test/README.md

    DB_PASSWORD=<your_db_password>

                                                     !!!
 IMPORTANT !!!
-To generate your SECRET_KEY use can use -
+To generate your SECRET_KEY you can use -

 from django.core.management.utils import get_random_secret_key